Definition of Antisemitism

 The non-legally binding working definition of the International Holocaust Remembrance Alliance (IHRA) is an essential tool for the Commission’s work on tackling antisemitism.
 The Fundamental Rights Agency (FRA) survey among Jewish Europeans shows that the examples in the definition reflect what the vast majority perceives as antisemitic.
 The Commission considers the victims' perspective as an important starting point in tackling all forms of racism and hatred.

 The Commission recommends the IHRA definition as a useful tool, in particular for education and training purposes for teachers, NGOs, state authorities and the media in line with the 2018 EU Council declaration on combating antisemitism.
+To this date, 18 EU Member States have adopted or endorsed the IHRA working definition of antisemitism.

 On 29 November 2018, the EU acquired a Permanent International Partnership with the International Holocaust Remembrance Alliance.
 The participation of the EU in this international body allows for closer cooperation on combating Holocaust denial and preventing racism, xenophobia and Antisemitism.